 Every student is allocated a College Adviser, who is a Fellow of the College.
 The GTC Fellows particularly value the opportunity to get to know the students well and to support them through their time in Oxford, and the College Adviser provides a focal point for an individual student’s relationship with the College.

 The Adviser is quite separate from the Supervisor who will be appointed by the student’s Department.
 The College Adviser is not in any way intended to replace the University Supervisor, or to act in his or her stead, and should not be expected to give detailed academic guidance and direction.
-However, the College Adviser can help with a range of non-academic as well as academic matters.
+However, the College Adviser can help with a range of non-academic as well as academic matters; for example, he or she may be able to discuss the student's work and give general guidance about matters such as exam technique and research methods.

 Advisers should contact their advisees shortly after the beginning of the academic year to arrange a meeting.
 After that, Advisers should meet their advisees at least once per term.
 These meetings may be informal, at College Dinners, or some other occasion, but it is very important that they do take place.
 The opportunity for more formal or private meetings, however, must be offered.